vallauri-ict/angular-course-MarengoSimone/README.md

 # AngularCourse

+_Stud.
+Marengo Simone_

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.7.
+That's the first project of the year using Angular.

 ## Development server